adhoclabs/DisposableEmailService/README.md

 3. edit the service name, rds instance name, and threshold values at the top of the script.
 4. WARN THE `#prod-alerts` Slack channel that they will see a bunch of incoming alerts for the new service
 5. run the script.
 (Note - if you mess anything up, re-running the script will properly update the alarms as long as you keep the service name the same)

+#### Setting up pganalyze
+1. From the main pganalyze site, click the server dropdown, then click "+ Add Server"
+2. Follow steps 1 and 2 to:
+    1. enable the extension
+    2. create a user (save the password for a later step!)
+    3. create a schema
+    4. create or replace a function
+3. Skip the Step 3 screen (adding IAM policy)
+4. On the Step 4 screen, choose docker container
+    1. You will want to pull the container image locally in order to test the connection with pganalyze
+5. On the Step 5 screen
+    1. In the Kubernetes repo/manifests/prod.burner.cc/pganalyze folder, copy an existing pganalyze file (ex, collector-telephony-prod.yml) and rename things to match your new service
+    2. Copy the relevant details into the `env` file described on the pganalyze instructions - we will use this to run the container locally and verify everything works
+    3. Run the test command
+        1. If you get an error like 'no route to host' on the 'Testing statisctics collection...' or 'Testing activity snapshots...', check the postgres web site - it may have correctly worked anyways.
+    4. Apply the yaml to the cluster.
+6. Log Insights - these should be included as long as you use the RDS name as the host, or you set the AWS_INSTANCE_ID environment variable on the collector